Complete Story

 Source: Canon, 2025

 Now is an important time for the print industry.
 It’s a time of change and where new and emerging technologies are influencing its future.
-The print industry is unique and has developed over many years, transitioning from analogue to digital technologies, but there’s still so much more to come.
+The print industry is unique and has developed over many years, transitioning from analog to digital technologies, but there’s still so much more to come.
 For it to continue to grow and transform, we need fresh ideas and out-of-the-box thinking.
 And one way that we can support this growth is to attract the next generation.

 Print to you and me is a range of innovative applications that we interact with in our daily lives.
 However, print to someone who doesn’t know print’s full capabilities or creative potential could be seen as just a book or a poster you put up on your wall.
 Those outside of our industry don’t realise all that ‘print’ encompasses – everything from a calendar to instruction manuals, or wallpaper to window graphics.
 In fact, everything you read that is not on a screen (besides a handwritten letter) is printed.
 But if this is the perception of print, then how do we attract new and young talent to fuel future innovation?